belminf/ansible-aws-hadoop/README.md

-Creates an EC2 deployment of hadoop.
+Creates an EC2 deployment of Hadoop.

 # Requirements
 Requires [AWS CLI](https://aws.amazon.com/cli/) along with some Python libraries and environment variables.